DoseOfGose/dotfiles/README.md

 # dotfiles

+A _Work in Progress_™️.

 Initial collection of doseofgose's personal dotfiles.
-This project and documentation will go through numerous changes before repo is made public.
+See the [Issues tab](https://github.com/DoseOfGose/dotfiles/issues) for planned work to enhance this collection's content and workflows.

 ## Installation